Fishing in Port Douglas

 Port Douglas Reef Fishing

-Fishing out on the Great Barrier Reef makes for an excellent day.
+Fishing out on the Great Barrier Reef from Port Douglas makes for an excellent day.
 Whether you hire a boat or book passage on a shared fishing tour or are fortunate enough to private charter a purpose built game fishing boat you will be in for some spectacular reef fishing from Port Douglas Australia.
 While you are likely to catch Coral Trout, Red Emperor, Nannygai, and Spanish Mackerel out on the reef during seasonal times of the year you will definitely catch some of the afore mentioned fish as well as Giant Trevally, Barramundi, Wrasse, Reef Mangrove Jack, Salifish Tuna, Wahoo, and the prized Black Marlin.
 The latter being on a catch and release basis nowadays to preserve the species.
 These Black Marlin numbers are being wiped out from sharks and other predators as well as the illegal long line fishing boats that rape pillage and plunder our Australian waters of everything in their way whether it is edible or not.

 Port Douglas River and Estuary Fishing